Labour and Employment Law and Policy Colloquium

 The Canadian labour market has been rapidly evolving.
 From a world in which the standard employment relationship was based on the ideal of full-time, full-year, continuous employment, we are moving toward a regime in which employers are less willing to make long-term commitments and in which part-time and temporary work are becoming more common.
 This change poses a challenge for labour and employment law, which was developed on the model of the standard employment relation.
 As a result, not only is labour and employment law in a state of flux, but it is arguably the case that the law has not adequately responded to the challenges posed by this changing reality.

-This seminar is open to law students in both second and third year.
+This seminar is open to law students in both second and third year and is a requirement for completion of the Labour & Employment Law Curricular Stream.